-We can only get there thanks to the overwhelming generosity of our supporters.
+We can only get there thanks to the generosity of our supporters.
 In return, we aim to be as transparent as possible so you can be sure your money is being used wisely.
-Here you’ll find information on how we’re run, how we spend your money and how we make sure it’s done efficiently.

 Your donations have enabled us, during our history, to distribute 437 million treatments to protect against river blindness, provide 6.9 million sight-restoring cataract operations, and support more than 180,000 people with disabilities to live independently.

-We do our best to spend wisely, and that means finding the best solutions, which aren’t always the cheapest solutions.
-We ensure we have good financial management, we work to make sure the changes we secure are long term, and we don’t cut corners.
+We do our best to spend wisely, and that means finding the best solutions, which aren’t always the cheapest.
+We ensure we have good financial management, we make sure the changes we secure are long term, and we don’t cut corners.

 We think it’s money well spent, and we hope you do too.

-Sightsavers is governed by boards in eight countries.
-Each of the boards is responsible for maintaining a high standard of corporate governance and making sure the organisation stays on track.
+The organisation is governed by boards in eight countries.
+Each of the boards is responsible for maintaining a high standard of corporate governance, overseeing everything we do and making sure the organisation stays on track.

 Through building strong relationships with these stakeholders, we are able to change people’s lives in the countries in which we work.
 We believe we need to be accountable to these stakeholders if we are to maintain their trust and support.

 To achieve this, we openly share information about our performance, our organisation and our policies.

 Sightsavers has been a member of Accountable Now (formerly the INGO Accountability Charter) since 2011.